micmejia/bible-dump/NKJV/Zechariah/Zech 3.md

 "Thus says the Lord of hosts: 'If you will walk in My ways, And if you will keep My command, Then you shall also judge My house, And likewise have charge of My courts; I will give you places to walk Among these who stand here.

 ###### 8
-'Hear, O Joshua, the high priest, You and your companions who sit before you, For they are a[^b] wondrous sign; For behold, I am bringing forth My Servant the BRANCH.
+'Hear, O Joshua, the high priest, You and your companions who sit before you, For they are a wondrous sign; For behold, I am bringing forth My Servant the BRANCH.

 ###### 9
 For behold, the stone That I have laid before Joshua: Upon the stone _are_ seven eyes.
 Behold, I will engrave its inscription,' Says the Lord of hosts, 'And I will remove the iniquity of that land in one day.